DasLab/ubr/README.md

 Total time: 00:02:32
 ```

+It's worth noting that if you provide Read1 and Read2 fastq files, `ubr_run.py` will figure out, based on the RNA sequence length, if the Illumina run used sufficient cycles to allow overlap of Read1 and Read2 sequences.
+If so, `ubr_run.py` will use `bbmerge.sh` to merge the reads to cover the full RNA sequence insert into a single fastq file, with the tag `MERGED.assembled.fastq.gz`.
+This merge happened in the run above.
+If the Read1 and Read2 are not long enough to overlap, they will be carried forward separately, and the final data will have NaN in the middle of the sequences where there was no coverage.

 The files you need are the `.txt.gz` files that show up in the directory as well as in the `raw_counts/` subdirectory.